frederic-perez/AmE-dictionary/data/dictionary.md

 __fire-and-brimstone__ _adj_ __1__ (of a sermon, preacher, etc) Zealous, esp in threatening eternal damnation. __2__ Portending future disaster. _He had become a country preacher at the age of fourteen, a regular hellfire-and-brimstoner, but that career was cut short._
 __fire-eater__ _n_ A belligerent grouch.
 __fire-engine red__ _adj, n_
+__firebird__ _n_ /ˈfaɪəˌbɜːd/ Any of various birds, such as the Baltimore oriole, having bright scarlet or orange plumage.
 __firebrand__ _n_ :two::hammer:
 __firebrick__ _n_
 __firebug__ _n_